The blood vessels which supply the cardiac muscles constitute the coronary circulation.

-- The marginal branches
+- Marginal branches

-The anastomosis occurring in the coronary circulation is referred to as anatomical anastomosis.
+The anastomosis occurring in the coronary circulation is referred to as an anatomical anastomosis.
 These arteries do not supply blood efficiently if one of them is blocked by an atheroma.
 The three anastomoses occurring are:

 - Branches of the anterior interventricular artery anastomose with the posterior interventricular artery.

 - The circumflex artery anastomoses with the right coronary artery in the atrioventricular groove.